Chicago Emergency Room Negligence Attorneys

 Get Free Information from our ER Malpractice Team

-For over 25 years, the affiliated attorneys of Mitchell S. Sexner & Associates LLC have fought powerful medical insurance companies on behalf of our injured clients and won tremendous verdicts and settlements in the many millions of dollars.
+For over 25 years, the Chicago medical malpractice attorneys of Mitchell S. Sexner & Associates LLC have fought powerful medical insurance companies on behalf of our injured clients and won tremendous verdicts and settlements in the many millions of dollars.
 You'll find our legal team to be easily reachable, highly experienced and compassionate.
 Call today for free and discuss your questions with no obligation 24 hours a day.
 We would like to help if you will allow us the opportunity.
 Our phone number is (800) 996-4824